-The Pyramid of Hawara near the Fayoum was constructed by Amenmehat III, the sixth Pharaoh of the 12th dynasty of the Old Kingdom of ancient Egypt around 1850 BC.
+The Pyramid of Hawara was made for Amenemhet III of the 12th Dynasty in ancient Egypt and is located about 9 kilometers east of the oasis of Faiyoum.
+Amenemhet III was the sixth Pharaoh of the 12th dynasty of the Old Kingdom and reigned around 1850 B.C.

-The Pyramid of Hawara was a large structure and it was 58 meters high and each side of the base of the pyramid was around 100 meters long.
+The Pyramid of Hawara was built out of brick stones and then coated by limestone.
+It is sometimes called the Black Pyramid.
+When it was still standing, the Pyramid of Hawara was a large structure that was 58 meters high and each side of the base of the pyramid was around 100 meters long.

-Some archeologists were able to unearth some of the most wonderful portraits in Hawara, which are famous now for being called "the Portraits of the Fayoum".
-These are 146 portraits of different people drawn with paint and they date to the period from the 1st to the 3rd centuries AD.
+Archeologists were able to unearth some of the most wonderful portraits in Hawara, which are famous now for being called "the Portraits of the Fayoum".
+These are 146 portraits of different people drawn with paint and they date from the 1st to the 3rd centuries A.D.

-The king Amenmehat III, the builder of the Pyramid of Hawara who ruled Egypt in the 19th century BC, was the son of the King Sesostris III who had made great achievements during his reign like having peaceful political conditions with the neighboring countries located to the North and East of Egypt and he also had Nubia, located to the South, fully under his control.
+King Amenmehat III ruled Egypt in the 19th century B.C. and built the Pyramid of Hawara.
+He was the son of King Sesostris III who had made great achievements during his reign like achieving peaceful political conditions with the neighboring countries located to the north and east of Egypt.
+Sesostris III also managed to get Nubia, located to the south, fully under Egyptian control.

-Through all these achievements and successful military Sesostris was able to hand Amenmehat III, his son and successor a powerful kingdom empowering him to continue the achievements of his father and continue having a largely stable kingdom.
+Because of all these achievements and successful military operations, Sesostris was able to hand Amenmehat III, his son and successor a powerful kingdom and empowering Amenmehat III to continue the achievements of his father and continue ruling a largely stable kingdom.

-Amenmehat remained as the king of Egypt for a period of time that is estimated to be around 45 years and he followed the steps initiated by his precursors of the 12th dynasty.
-This included the improvement of the economical conditions of Egypt and the amount of the cultivated land vastly increased as Amenmehat III was able to add 17,000 acres to the area of land being planted in the Fayoum by making use of a large section of the huge Qarun Lake at the time.
+Amenmehat remained as the king of Egypt for around 45 years and he followed in the footsteps initiated by his precursors of the 12th dynasty.
+This included the improvement of the economic conditions of Egypt and increasing the amount of the cultivated land.
+In fact, Amenmehat III was able to add 17,000 acres to the area of land being planted in the Fayoum area by making use of a large section of the huge Qarun Lake at the time.

-Being fond of the Fayoum and the area around, the same as many of his forbears, Amenmehat III had many constructions erected in the region like his pyramid and mortuary temple in Hawara, and the some sections of the Temple of Madinet Madi which was dedicated to the god Sobek.
+Being fond of the Fayoum and the area around, the same as many of his forbears, Amenmehat III had many construction projects erected in the region like his pyramid and mortuary temple in Hawara, and some sections of the Temple of Madinat Madi which was dedicated to the god Sobek.

 Amenmehat III was also interested in mining for different materials that would assist him in his constructions.
 This was why the mining activities of turquoise in Sinai greatly flourished throughout his ruling period and he also had some additions constructed in the Temple of the goddess Hathour in Serbet El Khadim in Sinai.

 The tomb of the favorite wife of Amenmehat III, that was called Aat, was unearthed near his pyramid in Dahshur that was constructed before his other achievements in the Fayoum.
-As a matter of fact, the king was never pleased with his pyramid in Dahshur as it severs obstacles and faults that were found even during the building process of the pyramid and this was why he guided his efforts, money, and time to the Pyramid of Hawara.
+As a matter of fact, the king was never pleased with his pyramid in Dahshur as it has obstacles and faults that occurred during the building process of the pyramid and this was why he guided his efforts, money, and time to the Pyramid of Hawara.

 The first feature of the Pyramid of Hawara that was different than the previous pyramids constructed before it during the period of the Old Kingdom was that Amenmehat III made the entrance to his pyramid in the Southern section, other than what was followed beforehand, that the entrance would be in the Northern section of the pyramids.